sfigg/commercialization-public/manufacture/desktop/clean-up-the-winsxs-folder.md

 You can also reduce the size of a Windows image using some of the same techniques, as discussed in [Reduce the Size of the Component Store in an Offline Windows Image](reduce-the-size-of-the-component-store-in-an-offline-windows-image.md).

-**Warning**
+To learn about finding the size of your WinSxS folder, see [Determine the actual size of the WinSxS folder.(determine-the-actual-size-of-the-winsxs-folder.md).

+> [!WARNING]
-Deleting files from the WinSxS folder or deleting the entire WinSxS folder may severely damage your system so that your PC might not boot and make it impossible to update.
+> Deleting files from the WinSxS folder or deleting the entire WinSxS folder may severely damage your system so that your PC might not boot and make it impossible to update.

 In Windows 10 and Windows Server 2016, you have a number of ways to start the cleanup of the component store, which use a combination of package deletion and component compression to clean up the WinSxS folder:

 ## <span id="Task_Scheduler"></span><span id="task_scheduler"></span><span id="TASK_SCHEDULER"></span>Task Scheduler